yukidamanik19/SIBI-Detector/README.md

 # 🤟 SIBI Detector – Indonesian Sign Language Recognition System

-A final-year capstone project focused on building a real-time Indonesian Sign Language (SIBI) recognition system using **MediaPipe** and **custom-trained gesture recognition models**.
+A final capstone project focused on building a real-time Indonesian Sign Language (SIBI) recognition system using **MediaPipe** and **custom-trained gesture recognition models**.
 This project aims to improve accessibility for the deaf community by translating hand gestures into readable text through a web-based AI application.

 ---